Birds of Peru

 In general terms, you could say there are four large regions in Peru running parallel to the Andes and each with its own, peculiar birdlife: the Amazonian plain, the cloud forests, the highlands, and the coast.
 Thomas Valqui, who earned a Master’s degree in Ecology and Biological Evolution, states that while the Amazonian plain seen in satellite images appears uniform, it is, in reality, made up of a complex structure of spaces that explain why 50% of the birds of Peru live there.
 “According to studies done at the Manu National Park,” Valqui says, “you can find in one single point up to 160 overlapping territories of different bird species.
 To give us an idea of this diversity, the number of overlapping territories in the richest North American temperate forests is, at best, 40.”

 The second region is comprised of jungles located on steep mountainsides.
 While this only represents 5% of all Peruvian territory, cloud forests (or the eyebrow of the jungle) at elevations fluctuating from 800 m to 3200 m shelter more than 600 bird species.
-Among these is the Andean cock of the rock, Peru’s national bird.
+Among these is the orange-red South American bird, the Andean cock of the rock, the Peruvian national bird.
 The third region, the highlands, the country’s most distinctive and emblematic, is characterized by its massive length: a 2500 kilometer long mountain range.
 The Andes are not an old range since they reached their great height and extreme climatic conditions about one million years ago.
 Studies show that most of the species living at the peaks originated in the Patagonia and thus were already conditioned for the harsh environment.
 Moreover, the majority of Peru’s aquatic birds, like ducks, herons, and coots, live in the seemingly never ending number of upper Andean lakes scattered throughout the range and, not to mention, famous Lake Titicaca.
 Lastly, there is the coast, sandwiched between the Andes and the Pacific Ocean.
 To the north, there is the famed “Tumbesian zone” that encompasses mangroves and tropical forests in the department of Tumbes, the dry forests in Piura, Lambayeque, and La Libertad, as well as the southern sections of Ecuador.
 At least 55 species can only be found in that area.
 That is why the “Tumbesian zone” is one of the three most important centers of endemism in the world.
 Farther south, it becomes more arid until turning into the largest coastal desert in the world, reaching even to Atacama, Chile.
 However, there are 53 rivers that empty into the Pacific Ocean from the mountains and that along the way form surprising oases of plant and animal wildlife of which birds take advantage.
 Other seasonal oases, fed by winter mists, are the so-called “lomas” (hills), like Atiquipa, the world’s largest, which is visited by valleydwelling birds.
 On a side note, the ocean, richest on the planet, attracts cormorants, pelicans, boobies, and penguins, along with many other species, that feed exclusively on fish.
 In the open sea, there are pelagic birds, like the albatross.
 In total, the cold, rich Humboldt current is home to ten endemic bird species.